BIOS3010/Module-6-phylogeny/README.md

 ###
 ## Exercise 6.1 Group exercises
-For the first exercise each group will
+For this exercise each group should:
 - Draw  a phylogenetic tree manually (for instance with pen and paper) corresponding to a tree described in the Newick format in the padlet https://uio.padlet.org/anderkkr/gnad1pe87v2w7ocs
 - Make a tree based on the sequences of hemoglobin in [Ex1_hemoglobin.fasta](Ex1_hemoglobin.fasta) (you can read about hemoglobin here https://en.wikipedia.org/wiki/Hemoglobin).
 The abbreviations used in the file are_Hbb_ = hemoglobin beta chain; _Hba_ = hemoglobin alpha chain; _Glb5_Petma_  = globin V from Petromyzon marinus (nineeye); _Lgb2_Luplu_ = leghemoglobin II from Lupinus luteus (lupines) ;_Myg_Phyca_ = myoglobin from Physeter catodon (sperm whale)